ZhijianZhou01/virusrecom/README.md

 ## 3. Example of usage
 The sequences data for test in the manual was stored at https://github.com/ZhijianZhou01/virusrecom/tree/main/example.
-Take the ```recombination_test_data_v1.1.zip``` provided in the directory ``example`` as a demonstration.

 <b>Note, the ```recombination_test_data.zip``` in directory example is against virusrecom v1.0, not virusrecom v1.1</b>.
+In this demonstration, the test data is from the the ```recombination_test_data_v1.1.zip``` provided in the directory ```example```.

 ### 3.1.
 Aligned input-sequences
 If the input sequence-data has been aligned, and it should be loaded via the ```-a``` parameter.
 Multiple sequence alignments (MSA) can be pre-completed by many programs, this is not introduced.
 Now, let's focus on the directory ```aligned_input_sequences``` in the file ```recombination_test_data_v1.1.zip```.